shanelonergan/shanelonergan.github.io/_posts/2020-05-8-ruby-linked-lists.md

 ### add

 `add` will accept an argument of `data` and add a new node with that data the to the end of the list.
 To do this, we need to loop through the list in the same way we did in out `last` method, but instead of returning the last node, we set its `next_node` value to a new `Node`, passing in `data`.

+### remove

+`remove` will remove the last node from the list.
+In this method we will use some guard clauses to avoid running the entire method if we don't need to.
+If the list has no head, then there is nothing to remove, and we should return out of the function.
+If the head had no next value, then we will remove the head.
+Besides those two cases this method also works similarly to the `last` method.
+However, this time, we want to set `current` to `@head.next_node` and `previous` to the head.
+This is because in order to remove the last node, we need to set the *second_to_last* node's `next_node` value to nil.
+SO then we can loop through out list again, and once we have reached the end, set the value of `previous.next_node` to nil.